BLENDED DIET FOR TUBE FED CHILDREN IN THE UK

 Step 2

-I have been asked how people do the basic transition from tube feeding formula to blended diet so I have asked a few people how they managed and pulled together a few tips plus used our own experience.
+I have been asked how people do the basic transition from tube feeding formula to blended diet so I asked a few people how they managed and pulled together a few tips plus used our own experience.
 I have also reread some of the ‘Complete Tubefeeding’ book by Eric Aadhaar.
 I would always advise anyone to get this book before starting out as it is so detailed and covers most of the questions people have.
 Tubefeeding generally and blended diet in particular is quite a complex subject initially, but eventually you wonder why you worried so much!

 This is just a basic starting out guide to give you an idea of the different issues you may face and how to deal with them.
 More detailed advice, recipes and troubleshooting can be found in the links on the last page of the website.